 Again, cultic prostitution could be the issue.
 The city of Corinth had a huge temple to Aphrodite in which sacred sex was practiced.
 Paul could have been referring to this.
 Or, he could be referring to male prostitution in general in which the submissive (bottom) person is the male prostitute and the dominant (top) person is the paying customer.
 A port city like Corinth had many brothels.
 Boys and young men would be desirable sex objects for men.
 These “call boys” would be malakoi, “soft ones,” i.e. boys or youth.
 (Again, the translation “effeminate” is misleading.)
 A further issue, especially with regard to temple prostitutes, is that slave boys were sometimes given to the temple for this purpose as a contribution by temple benefactors, which brings in a moral issue.

 Pederasty could also involve anal sex.
 It was widely practiced in ancient Greece and was socially accepted.
 It had been a cultural practice for centuries in ancient Greece for men to become mentors to boys and initiate boys into adult sexual practices.
 But the expectation was that boys would marry and assume their roles in society as husbands and fathers.
+They would become mentors in turn to a boy.
 There are explicit drawings of pederastic relationships on ancient Greek urns.
-Neither the male prostitutes nor those who used them, nor the Greek boys or their adult mentors, were necessarily “homosexual,” as we understand that term today as meaning a sexual orientation.
+Neither the male prostitutes nor those who used them, nor the Greek boys or their adult mentors, were necessarily “homosexual,” as we understand that term today as meaning an exclusive same-sex orientation.

 Anal sex may also be an issue in Romans 1:26-27, which many commentators use as a bulwark for theories of natural law.
 This passage evokes the debaucheries of Roman high society, in which those whom we would call heterosexuals (both women and men here) “exchanged their nature” to have sex with persons of the same sex, or worse.
 It doesn’t refer to those whom we call homosexuals being attracted to their own kind, according to their own “nature.”
 The term physis doesn’t mean “nature” in the biological sense but in the sense of “customary behavior,” as when St. Paul says in 1 Corinthians 11:14 that it is degrading according to “nature” for men to let their hair grow long.
 (Actually, it is biologically natural for hair to grow long unless, following cultural style, we cut it.)